rmmarcos/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 ---

-I am a Geographer, interested in forest fire modeling and multiscale risk assessment and PhD in Environmental and Land management.
-I am currently a lecturer and postdoctoral research fellow at the Department of Geography and Land Management, University of Zaragoza.
+I am a Geographer and PhD in Environmental and Land management.
+I am interested in forest fire modeling and multiscale risk assessment.
+I am currently a full professor at the Department of Geography and Land Management, University of Zaragoza.